Abolition 2000 (1995; Utrecht; Netherlands; abolition2000.org).

 - Sustainable Energy – Successfully advocated for the establishment of an International Renewable Energy Agency.
 Now working to promote the further development and use of safe, renewable energy sources to replace nuclear energy and fossil fuels.

-- Weapons and Nuclear Power in Space – Education, direct action and campaigns to prevent space weaponization and the use of nuclear power in space, and to keep space for peaceful purposes.
+- Weapons and Nuclear Power in Space – Education, direct action and campaigns to prevent space weaponizations and the use of nuclear power in space, and to keep space for peaceful purposes.

-- Youth Network – Provides a forum for networking and building cooperation between various youth-led nuclear disarmament initiatives and acts as a bridge between youth and other Abolition 2000 actions and initiatives.
+- Youth Fusion – A youth network that provides a forum for networking and building cooperation between various youth-led nuclear disarmament initiatives and acts as a bridge between youth and other Abolition 2000 actions and initiatives.

 Leadership: An international Coordinating Committee